Skip to content

 The 13 Sapa Incas

-The Sapa Incas ruled consecutively.
+The Sapa Incas ruled one after another.
 Some belong more to the world of legends, others are better known from history.
 Together, they tell how a power in Cusco became a huge empire in the Andes.

 Child-friendly overview of the 13 Sapa Incas with Perusina and Perusino